OnroerendErfgoed/atramhasis/docs/source/customisation.rst

 to understand there can be some providers that can't be edited through the UI.

 To add a new provider, press the `Add a provider` button.
 This will add a new provider and create the associated conceptscheme.
-One the provider is created, the conceptscheme can be edited through the UI for conceptschemes.
+Once the provider is created, the conceptscheme can be edited through the UI for conceptschemes.
 To create a provider the following information needs to be provided: